RootsTech and Relatives at RootsTech - FAQ

 What if it says I am not related to any other RootsTech attendees?

 We use your family information from FamilySearch Family Tree to identify family relationships.
-There are a few reasons why you may not be getting many results.
+There are a few reasons why you may not get many results.

-1. Need to join Relatives at RootsTech: If you haven’t yet joined Relatives at RootsTech, we won’t be able to show you your relatives.
+1. Need to join Relatives at RootsTech: If you have not joined Relatives at RootsTech, we will not be able to show you your relatives.

-2. No tree: If you haven’t added your family into the tree yet, we won’t be able to find any relatives.
-For help adding a few individuals to Family Tree click here.
+2. No tree: If you have not added your family to the tree yet, we will not be able to find any relatives.
+For help adding a few individuals to Family Tree, click here.
 To add many individuals from another database, click here: Learn more.

-3. Need more information: It’s possible you need to add more generations.
+3. Need more information: You may need to add more generations.
 See if you can take one of your family lines (the ancestors of one of your parents) back a few more generations.
 For help adding a few individuals to Family Tree, click here.
 To add many individuals from another database, click here: Learn more.

 4. Not enough trees: There may not be enough family trees submitted yet from your particular part of the world.

-What do these other numbers on the page mean?
+What do the other numbers on the page mean?

 In addition to showing you how many relatives we have found for you, we show you some other personalized facts based on the information you provide: